 The value of grilled buffalo

 The meat we often refer to as buffalo is actually American bison, one of the most nutritious red meats you can choose.
-I love it for it’s bold gamey flavor as well as all the libido-supporting nutrients it offers.
-(Bison is a great source of protein and is rich in nutrients including zinc, iron, B-12 and magnesium.
-It even made the list of the 10 best foods for men.)
+I love grilled buffalo for it’s bold gamey flavor as well as all the libido-supporting nutrients it offers.
+Bison is a great source of lean protein.
+According to Berkeley Wellness, it is also a good source of Omega 3 fatty acids, which have the ability to elevate mood.
+And this red meat is rich in libido-supporting nutrients including zinc, iron, B-12 and magnesium.
+Bison even made our list of the 10 best foods for men.)

 This recipe is my alternative to grilled steak for a cookout with friends.
 I love the intensity of flavor and I like the fact that it feels lighter than beef.
 This is a meal that I find energizing–perfect for a party.

 I love serving it with asparagus when it’s in season.
 Asparagus, also an aphrodisiac, has a pronounced herbal note that pairs well with the char of grilling and the vaguely metallic tang of red meat.
 But you can serve it with whatever is fresh and in season.
 You can also pair it with any potato or whole grain side dish you’d serve with a beef filet.

 Grilled buffalo steak is a little trickier to cook than beef.
 But follow my instructions below for a perfect, succulent steak.